Or click here to the tee times in 2022

 Update on the Conditions of Entry to The Jockey Club Kau Sai Chau Public Golf Course (“Kau Sai Chau”)

-We wish to inform all visitors that the conditions of entry to Kau Sai Chau will be updated as follows with effect from 1 September 2021.
+We wish to inform all visitors that the conditions of entry to Kau Sai Chau will be updated as follows with immediate effect.

 2. To safeguard and protect the health and safety of all visitors and staff, no person will be allowed to access to Kau Sai Chau if he / she:-